tweag/python-monorepo-example/2017-07-10-haskell-r-best-both-worlds.md

 Earlier today, I presented at [UseR!
-2017][user2017] about [HaskellR][haskellr]: a great piece of software, developed by Tweag I/O, that allows to seemlessly use R from Haskell.
+2017][user2017] about [HaskellR][haskellr]: a great piece of software, developed by Tweag I/O, that allows to seamlessly use R from Haskell.

 [haskellr]: https://tweag.github.io/HaskellR/
 [user2017]: https://user2017.brussels/